OHIO-ECT/ECT-Git-Tutorial-1/GitHub-Auth.md

    Paste an authentication token
 ```

 9. The "open browser" prompt will only work in certain contexts.
 Press enter to open the local browser.
-If it doesn't present a web browser to login to github at browse to the following URL on any computer that is already logged into on GitHub: https://github.com/login/device  Enter the one-time code and select "Authorize github"

 ```
 The Enter to open github.com in your browser...
 ```

+10. If it doesn't present a web browser to login to github at browse to the following URL on any computer that is already logged into on GitHub: https://github.com/login/device  Enter the one-time code and select "Authorize github"

+11. Return to terminal window that we started on and press enter at "Authentication complete.
+Press Enter to continue..." to complete the SSH key upload process.

-10. Return to GitHub SSH keys page at https://github.com/settings/keys.
+12. Return to GitHub SSH keys page at https://github.com/settings/keys.
 Find the key titled "GitHub CLI" with a recent added date.
 Select the "Configure SSO" dropdown and then select "Authorize" for OHIO-ECT.

-11. Follow the Ohio University Single sign on process.
+13. Follow the Ohio University Single sign on process.

-12. Configure Git user info with the following commands
+14. Configure Git user info with the following commands
 ```
 git config --global user.email "<OHIO_EMAIL>"
 git config --global user.name "<FIRSTNAME> <LASTNAME>"
 ```

-13. Initial Repo clones are done with gh.
+15. Initial Repo clones are done with gh.
 For example:
 ```
 gh repo clone OHIO-ECT/ITS-4900-SDx-HW-02
 ```

-14. The resulting Git repo can be manipulated with standard git commands and workflows.
+16. The resulting Git repo can be manipulated with standard git commands and workflows.